 When the 11th edition Codex for a faction is released it will obsolete the 10th edition one (or the free rules download if there isn’t a valid Codex for an existing faction).

 However, the Codexes are released slowly over the first two years or so of the edition’s lifecycle (with the Codexes for the two factions in the launch box being the first two).
-Until then you existing Codex should be fine.
+Until then your existing Codex will be fine.

 Launch box?
 What is in it?

-GW opens an edition with a chunky discount bundle deal like 10th edition’s Leviathan that typically contains a chunky hardback copy of the setting background and core rules, the accessories needed for matched play games, and a big pile of miniatures for the two launch factions.
+If it is anything like 10th edition’s Leviathan then you’ll get a chunky hardback copy of the setting background and core rules, the accessories needed for matched play games, and a big pile of miniatures for the two launch factions.
 It’s a very tempting pile of cheap plastic ideal for luring hobbyists over the new the edition (since most of the models won’t have rules for the previous edition).

 Launch factions?